sap-tutorials/Tutorials/tutorials/btp-app-analytics-setup-use/btp-app-analytics-setup-use.md

 primary_tag: software-product-function>sap-cloud-application-programming-model
 ---

 ## Prerequisites
  - [Prepare Your Development Environment for CAP](btp-app-prepare-dev-environment-cap)
  - For this tutorial, you have two options:
     - Before you start with this tutorial, follow the instructions in **Step 16: Start from an example branch** of [Prepare Your Development Environment for CAP](btp-app-prepare-dev-environment-cap) to check out the [`cap-roles`](https://github.com/SAP-samples/cloud-cap-risk-management/tree/cap-roles) branch.
     - Complete the group of tutorials [Create a CAP Application and SAP Fiori UI](group.btp-app-cap-create).

 ## Details
 ### You will learn

- - How to set up your application for analytics:
+ - How to set up your application for analytics
  - Add new files to your project
  - Generate UI with an SAP Fiori elements template
  - Modify the UI with OData annotations
  - Check the annotation files
  - Visualize Risks in the analytics UI
  - Add your application to the launch page